SilviaEiden/UFOs/README.md

 - Article Title: "UFO Sightings: Fact or Fancy?
 Ufologists Weigh In"
 - Article Paragraph
 - Filters for the Table: "Date, City, State, Country, and Shape"
-- Table of UFO Sightings Data
+- Table of Sightings Data

 <p float="left">
   <img src="Readme_Images/Storyboard.png" width="450" height="300" />
   <img src="Readme_Images/Storyboard_webpage.png" width="450" height="300" />
 </p>

-Furthermore, below is a quick walk-through on how to use the filters to search for specific data from the table of UFO sightings data.
+Furthermore, below is a quick walk-through on how to use the filters to search for specific information from the data table.
 The filters for the table are located on the left side of the webpage.
 In this example, the user looks up for UFO sightings in the shape of a triangle and in the city of La Mesa, California.
-Once the user presses enter, the table gives an output of one row of data with complete details.
+Once the user presses enter, the table gives a one row output of data with complete details.

 https://user-images.githubusercontent.com/95309815/156206558-a978ceb5-cba0-4769-bd31-aaf126460bd9.mov